-The coroner makes written findings, where possible, about the identity of the deceased; when, where and how they died; and what caused them to die.
+Following an investigation, the coroner must make written findings, where possible, about the identity of the deceased; when, where and how they died; and what caused them to die.

-At an inquest, the coroner may also make recommendations about broader issues connected with the death to prevent similar deaths in the future.
+If an inquest is held,the coroner may also make recommendations about broader issues connected with the death and to prevent similar deaths in the future.
 For example, the coroner may recommend improving hospital procedures, safety standards or road signage.

 What the coroner can and can’t do